CostaliyA/Flow-OPD/README.md

 ## 🙏 Acknowledgements

 This repo is based on [flow-grpo](https://github.com/yifan123/flow_grpo).
+We also build upon [STAGE](https://github.com/krennic999/STAGE) for T2I-CompBench evaluation.
 We thank the authors for their valuable contributions to the AIGC community.